qiskit-community/qiskit-metal/README.md

 [Qiskit Metal Tutorials](https://github.com/Qiskit/qiskit-metal/blob/main/tutorials/) repository or [Qiskit Metal Documentation](https://qiskit-community.github.io/qiskit-metal/tut/).

+## Authors and Citation
+Qiskit Metal is the work of [many people](https://github.com/Qiskit/qiskit-metal/pulse/monthly) who contribute to the project at different levels.
+Metal was conceived and developed by [Zlatko Minev](https://www.zlatko-minev.com) at IBM; then co-led with Thomas McConkey.
+If you use Qiskit Metal, please cite as per the included [BibTeX file](https://github.com/Qiskit/qiskit-metal/blob/main/Qiskit_Metal.bib).
+For icon attributions, see [here](https://github.com/Qiskit/qiskit-metal/blob/main/qiskit_metal/_gui/_imgs/icon_attributions.txt).

 ---

 # Big Picture Architecutre Overview

 ### Diagram

+The **Qiskit Metal** codebase is organized into several key modules, each with a distinct role in enabling the design, analysis, and visualization of quantum circuits.
+Below is an overview of the primary components and their interactions:

 ```mermaid
    %%{init: {"flowchart": {"htmlLabels": true}, 'theme':'forest'} }%%